 - Remind your talent of the editing process.
 They should know that imperfection is totally acceptable.
 Editing can go a long way.

-As the director, it’s your responsibility to make sure the talent ends up looking great and sounding natural.
+As the director, it’s your responsibility to make sure the talent looks good on-camera and sounds natural.
 There’s nothing worse than reviewing the footage and quickly realizing that it could have been better.
 So do it until you get it right.
-Trust me, your talent will thank you.
+Your talent will thank you.

 Your goal should be to make sure the talent sounds like themselves, so don’t be afraid to be critical of things like inflection and emotion.
 Also, get used to saying …

-Sometimes just saying this phrase is enough criticism.
-Doing it again will give the talent the opportunity to fine-tune their delivery and make it sound even more natural.
+Sometimes just saying “Good!
+Let’s try it again” is enough constructive criticism.
+Doing it again will give the talent the opportunity to fine-tune their delivery, shake out their on-camera nerves, and make it sound even more natural.